FedeSab/a-gentle-introduction-to-Julia-for-python-users-/README.md

 In "julia_folder" you have:
 - "julia_introduction.ipynb" where you can see how to activate notebooks in Julia (which is useful) and how to activate the environment.
 After that, in that same notebook, I explain some of Julia's particularities.
+- "Manifest.toml" and "Project.toml" for environment and dependencies control
-- "project_julia.jl" or "project_julia.ipynb" to run the project
+- "project_julia.ipynb" to run the project

 ## Future implementations